cluffa/cluffa.github.io/index.md

 ![digits](./images/digits.png)

-I achieved 97.4% accuracy with an XGBoost model and 99.2% with a convolutional neural network using a TensorFlow keras sequential model.
+I achieved 97.4% testing accuracy with an XGBoost model and 99.2% with a convolutional neural network using a TensorFlow keras sequential model.